ishachinniah-hds/chatbot/README.md

 ## Model access
-Models used in this application may requires access permission to be granted by the developer - for instance, Meta llama models require permissions access from Meta.
+Models used in this application may require access permission to be granted by the developer - for instance, Meta llama models require permissions access from Meta.
 Access requests can be made within [Hugging Face models](https://huggingface.co/models) by filling out the Community License Agreement form under the specific model.
 Once permission is granted, the model is automatically made available through the Hugging Face CLI login.

 ### Supported Models